 Fannie Barrier Williams Project

-a digital public history inquiry into the life, times & lasting significance of the brockport resident, graduate, educator & antiracist & women’s rights activist.
+a public history inquiry into the life, times & lasting legacies of the brockport resident, brockport state normal school graduate, educator, artist, musician, antiracist activist & women’s rights advocate.

 Fannie Barrier Williams, ca. 1880.